kaopanboonyuen/panboonyuen_professional_website/content/authors/admin/_index.md

 - name: MARS, Chula

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focused on leveraging sophisticated AI techniques, specifically deep learning and computer vision, to enhance semantic understanding, pattern recognition, visual recognition, and geospatial data analysis.
+bio: My research focuses on leveraging advanced machine intelligence techniques, specifically computer vision, to enhance semantic understanding, learning representations, visual recognition, and geospatial data interpretation.

 # Interests to show in About widget
 interests: